 In fact, this was the last major victory for the South in the Civil War.

-The 5,500 acre Chickamauga Battlefield is filled with historical tablets and monuments related to the American Civil War.
-Visitors can tour Chickamauga Battlefield by a seven-mile self-guiding auto tour as well while hiking and horse trails are also available.
+Visitors can tour Chickamauga Battlefield by a seven-mile self-guiding auto tour.
+Hiking and horse trails are also available.

 The Battle of Cold Harbor was part of the overland campaign of 1864 during the American Civil War.